 As per a report by IQVIA, the conversations on COVID-19 increased exponentially across the globe.
 You can see in the graph below; the number of online conversations peaked during March (511 million posts) and gradually dipped to 146 million posts during May.
 In terms of volume, the top five nations have been the US, Japan, India, UK, and Brazil, with Twitter being the busiest platform, facilitating 87 percent of the conversations.

-From January till March, a Social Listening study was done by CMI/Compas; according to which HCPs logged in to social media accounts, joined conversations, and provided insights more actively than ever before.
+From January till March, a Social Listening study was done by CMI/Compas; according to which HCPs logged in to social media accounts, joined clinical conversations, and provided insights more actively than ever before.
 In fact, during this period, the conversations on COVID-19 increased by 1000% among HCPs, which was a huge surge indeed.

-If I talk about the Docplexus platform, 7431 doctors joined in March, which was 1547% more than the previous month.
+If I talk about Docplexus platform, 7431 doctors joined in March, which was 1547% more than the previous month.